OlehAvramenko/Jenkins-Scripts-Bash/README.md

 # Jenkins-Scripts-Bash
-Deploy application to AWS fargate
+Build and deploy application to AWS fargate